Unit CastleMessages

 MessageOKPushesView: boolean;

-Change MessageOK behavior to create TViewDialogOK and push it (using TCastleContainer.PushView) and immediately return, without waiting for user confirmation.
+When True, the MessageOK call creates TViewDialogOK, pushes it (using TCastleContainer.PushView), and immediately returns, without waiting for user confirmation.

 If you turn this on, then you should organize your whole application into views using TCastleView.
 You can even pause the running game in overridden TCastleView.Pause, to make game paused when the message dialog is displayed.